The Idea #

 Over two years after starting this project, we were finally finished.

 Thank you very much to Varun, without him this project would never have been possible and I would have never wanted to do it.
-Our Design teacher Mr. Bush also played a massive role for pushing us to do the project in the first place, and I can't thank him enough for being an inspiration to do design.
+Our design teacher Mr. Bush also played a massive role for pushing us to do the project in the first place, and I can't thank him enough for being an inspiration to get into design in the first place.

 If you would like any of the files, feel free to reach out.